 Applied Psychology Research and Collaboration

-At Salomons Centre for Applied Psychology, our research and knowledge exchange work is recognised on both a national, and international stage.
+At Salomons Institute of Applied Psychology, our research and knowledge exchange work is recognised on both a national, and international stage.
 Our activities address a broad range of key areas within applied psychology, psychological therapies, policy support and both service and organisational development, and we see our work as key aspect to enhancing the quality of our professional training, consultancy and knowledge transfer.